-8. DIRECTORS' INTERESTS
+8. Directors' Interests

-The interests of the Directors and their interests in companies associated with the management, administration, promotion and marketing of the Company and the Funds are set out below.
+The interests of the Directors and their interests in companies associated with the management, administration, promotion and marketing of the ICAV and the Funds are set out below.

 - (a) The Directors or companies of which they are officers or employees, including the Manager, may subscribe for Shares in a Fund.
-Their applications for Shares will rank pari passu with all other applications. - (b) No Director has any interest, direct or indirect, in the promotion of or in any assets which are proposed to be acquired, disposed of by or leased to a Fund and no Director has a material interest in any contract or arrangement entered into by a Fund which is unusual in nature or conditions or significant in relation to the business of such Fund, nor has any Director had such an interest since the Company was incorporated other than: - (i) Andrew G. Arnott who is a director of the Manager, which receives fees in respect of its services to the Company.
-Mr Arnott is also a member of an affiliate of the Manager;

-- (ii) Bernard Letendre who is a director of the Manager, which receives fees in respect of its services to the Company.
-Mr Letendre is also a member of an affiliate of the Manager; - (iii) Christopher Conkey is a member of an affiliate of the Manager, which receives fees in respect of its services to the Company; - (iv) Thomas Murray who is a director of the Manager, which receives fees in respect of its services to the Company; and - (v) Eimear Cowhey who is a director of the Manager, which receives fees in respect of its services to the Company.
+Their applications for Shares will rank pari passu with all other applications. - (b) No Director has any interest, direct or indirect, in the promotion of or in any assets, or any options in respect of such assets, which are proposed to be acquired, disposed of by or leased to a Fund and no Director has a material interest in any contract or arrangement entered into by a Fund which is unusual in nature or conditions or significant in relation to the business of such Fund, nor has any Director had such an interest since the ICAV was incorporated other than: - Andrew G. Arnott who is a director of the Manager, which receives fees in respect of its services to the ICAV.
+Mr Arnott is also a member of an affiliate of the Manager; - (ii) Bernard Letendre who is a director of the Manager, which receives fees in respect of its services to the ICAV.
+Mr Letendre is also a member of an affiliate of the Manager; - (iii) Christopher Conkey is a member of an affiliate of the Manager, which receives fees in respect of its services to the ICAV; - (iv) Thomas Murray who is a director of the Manager, which receives fees in respect of its services to the ICAV; and - (v) Eimear Cowhey who is a director of the Manager, which receives fees in respect of its services to the ICAV.

-9. WINDING UP
+9. Winding Up